department-of-veterans-affairs/next-build/READMEs/testing.md

 ## Functional and Behavioral Tests

-This is the "slow" part of the testing suite, Cypress.
-Where Jest tests the code itself, Cypress tests that a user can do what they are expected to do in a browser, click buttons, etc.
+This is the "slow" part of the testing suite, Playwright.
+Where Jest tests the code itself, Playwright tests that a user can do what they are expected to do in a browser, click buttons, etc.

 These tests can be run manually, and they always run in CI.
-Because of this, **Cypress expects the full site to be built and served**.
+Because of this, **Playwright expects the full site to be built and served**.
 You can do this locally by first running `yarn export` and then `yarn export:serve`.
-This will start a webserver with all the generated static pages that Cypress can reach.
+This will start a webserver with all the generated static pages that Playwright can reach.

-Run `yarn test:cypress` to run all tests (including examples) against generated pages.
+Run `yarn test:playwright` to run all tests (including examples) against generated pages.

-You can also run Cypress interactively with `yarn test:cypress:interactive` which will load a browser with a clean UI to monitor and iterate on different test cases.
+You can also run Playwright interactively with `yarn test:playwright:interactive` which will load a browser with a clean UI to monitor and iterate on different test cases.

 ## Accessibility Testing